 How to Use This Curriculum

 Lee has a great video here (second video down) which explains how to start using the Easy Peasy curriculum.
-I recommend listening to this video the whole way through and then you’ll know how to get started.
+Listen to this video the whole way through and then you can get started.

 Some other things you should know about this free program are: